What is Groundwater?

 Founded in 1982, the Groundwater Management Board (GMB) is composed of representatives from Clinton, Eaton, and Ingham counties who work together to educate the public about the importance of groundwater protection, exchange knowledge about best practices, and assist local governments to keep our water resources clean.

 We are managed by the Tri-County Regional Planning Commission and designated by the State of Michigan as the regional Large Water Users Group for the coordination of groundwater management and related water disputes.
-For over 25 years we have been designated as a regional Groundwater Guardian for the Greater Lansing area and are listed as a Groundwater Protector by the National Groundwater Association.

 Hot Topics & Announcements